Ahacad/learning/README.md

 ## Readme last

-Thanks for inspiration from [amitness](https://github.com/amitness/learning), his repo helped me a lot.
+Thanks for inspiration from [amitness](https://github.com/amitness/learning), his repo inspired me a lot.

+### What information sources are choosed?